Deaf culture and deafness info

 Fingerspelling is the manual representation of the majority language’s alphabet and numerals using the digit(s) of the hand(s).
 In American Sign Language, the proper use of fingerspelling is for proper nouns, technical jargon, or borrowed terms from the majority language.
 When fingerspelling takes on a more rhythmic/directional quality that looks more akin to a distinct sign rather than a discrete fingerspelled word, this is called a “fingerspell-loan sign”, or more formally, lexicalized fingerspelling.
 Some examples of signs that have standard lexicalized equivalents are “car”, “back”, and “glue”.
 In sign gloss, true fingerspelling is only hyphenated; glossed are preceded by the pound/hash symbol.
 It is thought to be the hardest skill for non-native signers to acquire at a native-level.
 Fortunately, there are free (or very cheap) resources that can be found very easily with Web access.
 The following are resources for fingerspelling and numbering in Amemrican Sign Language.
 Unlike English, which is a common language to the United States, the United Kingdom, and Australia, their respective signed languages have completely different manual alphabets, numbering systems, and signed vocabulary.

-The Original Signing Naturally I Curriculum
+The Original Signing Naturally I Curriculum by DawnSignPress

 1. Unit 1: Language in Action – Introducing yourself- (both conversations)